Conal84/carlet/README.md

 <h1 align="center">Car-Let</h1>

-This website allows users to search a list of cars for hire by location.
+[The_Carlet_website](https://carlet-app.herokuapp.com/) allows users to search a list of cars for hire by location.
 Users can click on an available car to see additional car details and then hire that car if they wish to do so.
 Users can also upload their car to the website to make it available for hire.
 Users can create, view, update and delete an account when required.